Bayesian Learning with Wasserstein Barycenters: Numerical experiments

-The model prior $\Pi$ is the push-forward induced by the chosen prior over the mean vector $b$ and the parameters of the covariance $\Sigma_{\eps,\sigma,\omega}$.
-We chose all these priors to be independent and given by
+The model prior $\Pi$ is the push-forward induced by a prior over the mean vector $b$ and the parameters of the covariance $\Sigma_{\eps,\sigma,\omega}$, chosen independently according to :

-where $\text{Exp}(\cdot|\lambda)$ is a exponential distribution with rate $\lambda$.
-Given $n$ samples from the true model $m_0$ (also referred to as \emph{observations} or \emph{data points}), we generated $k$ samples from the posterior measure $\Pi_n$ using Markov chain Monte Carlo (MCMC), all to obtain the empirical measure $\Pi_n^{(k)}$.
-The remaining part of our numerical analysis focuses on the behavior of the Bayesian Wasserstein barycenter as a function of both the number of samples $k$ and the number of data points $n$.
+where $\text{Exp}(\cdot|\lambda)$ is a exponential density with rate $\lambda$.
+Given $n$ samples from the true model $m_0$ (also referred to as \emph{observations} or \emph{data points}), $k$ samples are produced from the posterior measure $\Pi_n$ using Markov chain Monte Carlo (MCMC).

+The numerical analysis presented in what follows focuses on the behavior of the BWB as a function of both the number of samples $k$ and the number of data points $n$.